 One of the biggest positives that SoFi offer are their interest rates.
 Regardless what you’re looking to use your loan for, SoFi has an interest rate that can help you.
 Their rates start at 5.37%, which is low when you consider that other firms offer interest rates between 4% and 25%!

 Another positive to Social Finance and their personal loans is that they are unsecured loans.
 Loans like auto loans or mortgages are backed by the car or house it is funding.
 But with an unsecured loan like SoFi offer, you don’t need collateral to qualify.
 And more than that, these loans are offered in balances as high as $100,000!

 You may be thinking to yourself “I can’t qualify for a $100,000 loan.
 My credit isn’t the greatest…” Well, let me tell you another positive to the SoFi process.

 SoFi doesn’t make their determinations based on only credit!
-They also consider things like your professional experience and your income levels.
+While these are not personal loans no credit check, SoFi does take into account different aspects like your professional experience and your income levels.
 But, if you think or know that you have bad credit, you may be better suited exploring some other options.

 One of the things that we love about Social Finance is that they don’t charge fees for processing personal loans.
 That means no origination fees either, and much fewer penalties than other firms.

 And did we mention their customer service?
 How many times have you called a financial institution and you feel like you’re hearing a script?
 Or it feels like the representative isn’t even listening to you?
 And when you hang up, you don’t even know that they helped you at all?

 Well, during all the times we’ve dealt with SoFi, we have never experienced that.
 In fact, we’ve found SoFi’s customer service to be nothing less than excellent.

 Representatives are standing by seven days a week to help you navigate any issues you may run into as you request financing.